peppedilillo/misfits/README.md

 This won't, and you will be able to call misfits from terminal with one line: `misfits .`.

 If you are unsure about `uv`: please don't, you should probably it.
-It is a great package manager from the [Astral](https://astral.sh/) people
+It is a great package manager from the [Astral](https://astral.sh/) people.

 #### Installing with anaconda